FLORIN

 Historical persons, mentioned, Piero de' Medici, Lorenzo

 Tornabuoni, Piero di Cosimo, Lunigiana prisoners.
-This episode is taken directly from

-San Giovanni.
+Piazza San Giovanni.

 Tito.
 Historical person, Lorenzo Tornabuoni, Piero